metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Von Miller and Leonard Floyd were key on a drive that ended in a critical interception to effectively seal the game away.

+Notice that when the Rams are up by multiple scores, their defensive front lines up in a more typical pass rushing fashion.
+Interesting.

 ***

 ## Saints @ Jets